Is the online LL.M. in American Legal Studies program approved by the American Bar Association?

 The LL.M. degree is earned upon satisfactory completion of 24 credit hours over four semesters.
 Students complete six units of academic credit each semester, taking two courses each semester.
 Upon completion of the program, students have the option of attending the Capstone Colloquium at the law school in Atlanta.
 For complete information, please view the Academic Calendar.

 How do I apply to the LL.M.
 Program?
+What is the deadline?

 What is the cost of the program?